elizabethdorans/pgBoost/README.md

 # pgBoost

-pgBoost is an integrative modeling framework that trains a non-linear combination of single-cell multiome peak-gene linking scores and genomic distance-based features on fine-mapped eQTL data to assign a probabilistic score to candidate SNP-gene links.
+pgBoost is an integrative modeling framework that trains a non-linear combination of single-cell multiome peak-gene linking scores and genomic distance-based features on fine-mapped eQTL data to assign a probabilistic score to candidate SNP-gene links (see associatied publication, Dorans et al. 2025 Nature Genetics, [here](https://www.nature.com/articles/s41588-025-02220-3).

-The provided script pgBoost.R takes as input a data set of candidate gene regulatory links x link attributes (scores from constituent peak-gene linking methods, distance-based features) and generates consensus linking scores using gradient boosting (in a leave-one-chromosome-out framework).
+pgBoost takes as input a data set of candidate SNP-gene regulatory links x link attributes (peak-gene correlation-based scores from constituent linking methods, distance-based features) and generates consensus linking scores using gradient boosting (in a leave-one-chromosome-out framework).

-See below for the steps to generate linking scores from constituent peak-gene linking methods and pgBoost.
+See below for the steps to generate pgBoost features and run pgBoost!

 <div align="center">
 <img src="https://github.com/elizabethdorans/pgBoost/blob/main/figs/overview_method.jpg" width=75%>